MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Technical mentoring is a role, not a tool

-While the definition of a profession or trade mentor is close, I don't really like the word so I'm going to create a new word for the form of mentorship I've seen for our graduates and call it **Technical Mentorship**.
+While the definition of a profession or trade mentor is close, I don't really like them as words so I'm going to create yet another a new form of mentorship which I call  **Technical Mentorship** (gasp).

 Technical mentorship is a role, not a tool or technique.
-In the english language we seem to use the same words to describe roles and tools.
-For instance coaching is a role and a tool.
-If you are coaching a soccer team that is your role.
-If you are coaching someone through making a difficult devision, that's a tool (yes, I know this get's confussing!).
+In the English language we seem often use the same words to describe both roles and tools (for instance coaching is a role and a tool, if you are coaching a soccer team that is your role; if you are coaching someone through making a difficult decision, that's a tool--sooad confusing!).

 There are are various tools/techniques I've seen technical mentors use.
 What to use largely depends on where you mentee is at in their learning journey.
 Some of the tools/techniques I've seen include: